 Guess Sunday is not the day to go shopping.

 Then it was free time as the group dispersed to do their own thing.

 We returned at the hostel at 6:30pm for a 7pm dinner at Two Deer Restaurant on Skadarska Street (remember that charming little cobblestone path yesterday?) with a local mutual friend named Vladana, who grew up in Serbia and is family to one of my most badass monsooners, Mihaela (who FYI, joined on the Trans-Siberian Railway, Tibet, Scotland, and Luxembourg all within the past 6 months!).

 Technically if you want to be specific, Vladana is the daughter of Mihaela’s mother’s maiden of honor, which in Serbian tradition counts as close as being sisters.

 And just to add to the spontaneity, Mariana, a girl from Brazil who just quit her job to travel the world for a year, joined us as well after only 10 minutes of conversation at our hostel (even though she had a midnight bus to Bulgaria to catch!)

 Once again with travel, It’s not about where you go, but who you meet:

-After saying our goodbyes to Vladana (who had to wake up early for work) and Mariana (who had to catch her bus), we then ended our night at a former beer factory and current hybrid parking lot, aka a central watering hole for an array of Serbian pubs.
+After saying our goodbyes to Vladana, who had to wake up early for work, and Bulgaria-bound Mariana we ended our night at a former beer factory and current hybrid parking lot (aka a central watering hole for an array of Serbian pubs).

-Tomorrow we wake up at 9am to catch a private 9:30am bus to Sarajevo!- At time of posting in Belgrade, Serbia, it was 64.4 °F –
+Tomorrow we wake up at 9am to catch a private 9:30am bus to Sarajevo!